Precise Debugging Benchmark: Is Your Model Debugging or Regenerating?: Experiment Results

-\paragraph{Failing unit tests with partially correct edits.} In this category, models apply some correct edits but fail to fully resolve existing bugs or introduce new ones.
+\textbf{Failing unit tests with partially correct edits.} In this category, models apply some correct edits but fail to fully resolve existing bugs or introduce new ones.
 We classify these failures into three types: (1) \textit{Under-repair} (recall$< 1$): The model fixes some bugs without unnecessary edits but fails to apply all fixes (31.4\%).
 (2) \textit{Imprecise repair} (recall$< 1$): The model both misses fixes and introduces unnecessary or harmful edits (29.4\%).
-(3) \textit{Regressive repair} (recall$= 70\%$ across all categories, other models show markedly higher recall on the \textit{Build/Package/Merge} category.
-We hypothesize that this advantage arises from the higher prevalence of such defects in model pretraining data, making them easier for models to recognize and repair.
+(3) \textit{Regressive repair} (recall$=$$1$): The model fixes all original bugs but introduces new errors that cause unit tests to fail; this accounts for the majority (39.2\%).
+This gap highlights a silent reasoning challenge unique to debugging: models must understand program structure and preserve intent while restoring functional correctness, rather than merely generating working code.